Standing-Storm/innawood-an-age-undreamt-of/README.md

 Current features:
 - Deduction becomes Occult: autolearn alchemical recipes, study the natural world, and learn the secrets of thaumaturgy.
 - Explore haunted caves, lizardfolk lairs, mysterious standing stones, and villages with strangely-off inhabitants.
-- Start as a wise one who knows the secrets of hedge magic; one of the elemental fae, newly-born in a primaeval world; or someone changed by the power of the Nether.
+- Start as a wise one who knows the secrets of hedge magic; one of the elemental fae, newly-born in a primaeval world; or someone changed by the power of the Nether, in addition to the classic low-tech Innawood starts.
 - Mutation: traits allow those who take them (or gain them later in the game) to mutate with exposure to portal storms.
 - Enemies possessed of eldritch might.
 The elder races know secrets of sorcery far beyond the pitiful fumblings of humanity.